 Learning with every step,

-feeling with every footfall the long journey
+feeling with every footfall the long

 made up of so many steps before us